cdcor/ChronOS/README.txt

 I implemented a hard drive display which can be accessed by clicking the header to the memory display.
-Hovering over a TSB will show the data stored there as text data rather than hex and it will also highlight the chained TSB as blue.
+Hovering over a TSB will show the data stored there as text data rather than hex and it will also highlight the chained TSB in blue.
 Although there is a manual refresh button, the hard drive display will update everytime it is accessed.

 You can theorically run as many programs as can fit in the hard drive with